When is the first day of classes?

 I am the parent of a Pre-K aged student, what will be provided for them?

 The district is required to provide education for school aged students and creating a model that maximizes their safety was our first priority.
 We recognize the importance of our Pre-K program and are working with our Community Based Organizations who run our program to determine a model that will keep students safe while helping to prepare them for kindergarten.
 We are offering a hybrid model for Pre-K this year.
+The Pre-K program is expected to start Sept.
+14, the same day as the elementary.
 For more information on that plan please see this Pre-K announcement.

 My child struggled with remote learning last year, how will this year be different?